DrCopyPaste/RecNForget/README.md

 - added auto-start-option

 # Features missing for version 1.0
+FIX: not all settings from settings window take effect immediately some require restart

 - show record (red circle) in bottom right corner when recording (configurable)
 - show generated file in file browser (configurable)
 - different peep sound for replay start/stop